Olwar/sales-prediction-ex/Readme.md

 For evaluation Mean Absolute Error (MAE) was used.

 ### Results:
 The MAE of the ARIMA model was 23.56, this means the model's prediction from the actual sales in the test set was off by 23.56 points on average.
 The model also gives a 95% confidence interval of the predictions.
 This means that there's a 95% chance the true value lies between these intervals.
+The best parameters for ARIMA were (40, 2, 2) meaning there was 40 lagged observations in the model, degree of differencing was 2 and the moving average windows was 2.

 ![Predictions](best_model_lineplot.png)